nodejs/node/src/README.md

 * Calls to functions like `object->Get(...)` or `object->Set(...)` may fail on most objects, if the `Object.prototype` object has been modified from userland code that added getters or setters.
-* Calls that call *any* JavaScript code, including JavaScript code that is provided from Node.js internals or V8 internals, will fail when JavaScript execution is being terminated.
+* Calls that invoke *any* JavaScript code, including JavaScript code that is provided from Node.js internals or V8 internals, will fail when JavaScript execution is being terminated.
 This typically happens inside Workers when `worker.terminate()` is called, but it can also affect the main thread when